-As of April 1, 2018, the Company capitalized \$6,821 towards incremental costs incurred for acquiring contracts that were not completed.
-Further the Company amortized an amount of \$342 during the three months ended June 30, 2018.
-There was no impairment loss recorded in relation to these capitalized costs.
+As at April 1, 2018, the Company capitalized \$6,821 towards incremental costs incurred for acquiring contracts that were not completed.
+Further, the Company capitalized an additional amount of \$211 during the three and six months ended September 30, 2018.
+The Company amortized an amount of \$610 and \$952 during the three and six months ended September 30, 2018, respectively.
 The capitalized costs will be amortized on a straight-line basis over the expected life of the contract.